Optimal Control for Speed Harmonization of Automated Vehicles: Problem Formulation

 \subsection{Optimal Control Problem Formulation}

-We consider the problem of deriving the optimal acceleration/deceleration of each vehicle to control the speed of the vehicles in a freeway (Fig. \ref{fig:1}), under the hard safety constraints to avoid rear-end collision.
+We consider the problem of deriving the optimal acceleration/deceleration of each automated vehicle in a freeway (Fig. \ref{fig:1}), under the hard safety constraint to avoid rear-end collision.
 The potential benefits of the solution of this problem are substantial.
 By controlling the speed of the vehicles in the upstream or tighten the inflow traffic, the speed of queue built-up decreases, and thus the congestion recovery time is also reduced.
 Even though the speed of each vehicle is reduced, the throughput at the speed reduction zone is maximized.
-Moreover, by optimizing the acceleration/deceleration of each vehicle, we minimize transient engine operation, thus we can have direct benefits in fuel consumption \citep{Malikopoulos2008b} and emissions since internal combustion engines are optimized over steady state operating points (constant torque and speed) \citep{Malikopoulos2010a}.
+Moreover, by minimizibg the acceleration/deceleration of each vehicle, we minimize transient engine operation, thus we can have direct benefits in fuel consumption \cite{Malikopoulos2008b} and emissions since internal combustion engines are optimized over steady state operating points (constant torque and speed) \cite{Malikopoulos2010a,Malikopoulos2015a}.

 When a vehicle $i$ enters the control zone, it receives some information from the vehicle $i-1$ which is physically located ahead of it.

 \begin{customdef}{1} For each vehicle $i$ when it enters a control zone, we define the \textit{information set} $Y_{i}(t)$ as